Skip to content

 When it comes to describing your video for the algorithm, you want to use accurate, concise language that people are already using when they search.

-Because YouTube is a search engine as much as a video platform, you can conduct your keyword research in the same way you would for a blog post or web copy: using free tools like Google Adwords or SEMrush.
-Read more about social SEO here!
+Because YouTube is a search engine as much as a video platform, you can conduct your keyword research in the same way you would for a blog post or web copy: using free tools like Google Keyword Planner or SEMrush.

 Once you’ve identified your primary keywords, you’ll want to use them in four places:

-• In the video’s title (using catchy natural language like “Real life step by step laparoscopic appendectomy”)
+• In the video’s title (using catchy natural language like “Real life dad does stand up comedy for first time”)

 • In the YouTube video description (especially within the first two lines, above the fold)